 Dine at a château

 Wine and dine in style with a tasting menu in the grounds of a grand château.
 Ooh la la.
-Expect delicacies like creamy foie gras, walnut salad, confit of duck, roast goose and the sweetest strawberries to appear on your plate.
+Expect delicacies like walnut salad, confit of duck, roast goose and the sweetest berries to appear on your plate.
 At many of the region’s castles, you’ll get Michelin stars with your turrets.

 If you weren’t hungry to begin with, we bet you are now!
 Fly to Bergerac and you can discover the delicious Dordogne for yourself.